When Machine Learning Gets Personal: Evaluating Prediction and Explanation: Related Work

-\textbf{Fairness.} In the field of machine learning, the concept of fairness aims to mitigate biased outcomes affecting individuals or groups~\citep{mehrabi2022surveybiasfairnessmachine}.
-Past works have defined individual fairness, which requires similar classification for similar individuals with respect to a particular task \citep{dwork2011fairnessawareness}, or group fairness \citep{dwork2018groupfairness, hardt2016equalityopportunitysupervisedlearning}, which seeks similar performance across different groups.
-Within machine learning fairness literature, the majority of methods, metrics, and analyses are predominantly intended for classification tasks, where labels take values from a finite set of values \citep{fairness_classification}.
-Among fair regression literature, multiple authors focus on designing fair learning methods rather than developing metrics for measuring fairness in existing models \citep{berk2017convexframeworkfairregression, Fukuchi2013PredictionWM, pérezsuay2017fairkernellearning, Calders2013ControllingAE}.
-Complimentary contributions focus on defining fairness criteria and establishing methods to evaluate fairness for regression tasks \citep{gursoy2022errorparityfairnesstesting, agarwal2019fairregressionquantitativedefinitions}.
+\textbf{Link to Fairness.} Fairness in machine learning aims to mitigate biased outcomes affecting individuals or groups~\citep{mehrabi2022surveybiasfairnessmachine}.
+Past works have defined individual fairness, which seeks similar performance for similar individuals \citep{dwork2011fairnessawareness}, or group fairness \citep{dwork2018groupfairness, hardt2016equalityopportunitysupervisedlearning}, which seeks similar performance across different groups.
+Within this literature, most methods, metrics, and analyses are intended for classification tasks \citep{fairness_classification}.
+As for the fair regression literature, authors focus on designing fair learning methods \citep{pmlr-v80-hebert-johnson18a, berk2017convexframeworkfairregression, Fukuchi2013PredictionWM, pérezsuay2017fairkernellearning, Calders2013ControllingAE}, such as multicalibration, or defining fairness criteria for regression tasks \citep{gursoy2022errorparityfairnesstesting, agarwal2019fairregressionquantitativedefinitions}.
+By contrast, our approach does not require equal performance across individuals or groups.
+Instead, we study a relaxed fairness notion: ensuring that no group is systematically harmed by personalization.
+We propose a framework to evaluate whether this weaker fairness criterion is satisfied, both theoretically and empirically, rather than proposing corrective algorithms.